sistracia/headless-react-carousel/README.md

 Props:

-- `as?: React.ElementType = 'div'`, the element that is used to render the component, the possible value is an HTML tag, like 'a', 'p', 'div', etc.
+- `as?: React.ElementType = "div"`, the element that is used to render the component, the possible value is an HTML tag, like `"a"`, `"p"`, `"div"`, etc.
 - `index: number`, the index order of the `CarouselItemButton` that represents the `CarouselItem`.

 data-attribute: